D1ang/BasicLedger/README.md

   (like for example: Creditcard, Income, Other)

 Now that Mongo is up and running, we need to create a connection to it.
-For running the code on a non-Heroku server the `env.py` file needs to be created in the root folder of the code, in this file needs to be the following code:
+For running the code on a server the `env.py` file needs to be created in the root folder of the code, in this file needs to be the following code:

 ```